zitadel/zitadel/docs/docs/concepts/structure/policies.md

 Each organization is able to configure its own privacy policy and terms of service.
 A link to the current policies can be provided.
 On register each user has to accept these policies.

+## Domain policy

+In the domain policy you have two different settings.
+One is the "user_login_must_be_domain", by setting this all the users within an organisation will be suffixed with the domain of the organisation.
+The second is "validate_org_domains" if this is set to true all created domains on an organisation must be verified per acme challenge.
+[Verify Domain] (../../guides/basics/organizations#domain-verification-and-primary-domain)
+If it is set to false, all registered domain will automatically be created as verified and the users will be able to use the domain for login.